telefonicaid/iotagent-node-lib/README.md

 expressions and the reported measure information.

 For further information on how the expressions work, refer to the [Expression Language Reference](.doc/expressionLanguage).

+##### Multientity plugin (multiEntity)
+Allows the devices provisioned in the IoTAgent to map their attributes to more than one entity, declaring the target entity through the Configuration or Device provisioning APIs.

 ### <a name="datamigration"/> Old IoTAgent data migration
 In order to ease the transition from the old IoTAgent implementation (formerly known as IDAS) to the new Node.js based